BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **The Hammerhand** `ACTIVE`

-Helm never counts as unarmed.
+Helm never counts as [unarmed][Unarmed].

 - **Into the Fray** `ACTIVE`

-Helm may declare a free Heroic Combat each Fight phase.
+Helm may declare a free [Heroic Combat] each Fight phase.
 However, after he has slain an enemy model, he must always Charge an enemy model if possible, for the rest of the battle.

 </div>

 ---
 <div class="unitCard" markdown>

 ### HELM HAMMERHAND, WRAITH OF THE HORNBURG [180 POINTS]